What is the best dairy-free soy-free protein powder?

-1. Soy contains isoflavones, a type of plant estrogen similar to human estrogen.
-Soy isoflavones can bind to estrogen receptors in the body and cause weak estrogenic or anti-estrogenic activity.
-Research suggests that this can increase the risk of chronic diseases like breast cancer.
+1. Soy contains isoflavones, a type of estrogen similar to human estrogen.
+Isoflavones can bind to estrogen receptors in the human body and cause weak estrogenic or anti-estrogenic activity, which research suggests can increase the risk of chronic diseases like breast cancer.

-2. Soy, which is the largest source of protein for animal feed, is also second only to beef in terms of driving global deforestation and soil erosion.
+2. Soy is the leading source of protein for animal feed, and is also second only to beef when it comes to driving global deforestation and soil erosion.

-3. Soy is one of the most genetically modified (GM) crops on the planet.
-This is problematic because the vast majority of GM crops are engineered to survive the direct application of herbicides and pesticides.
-According to the US Department of Agriculture, over 90 percent of soybeans grown on US farms are genetically engineered to withstand an herbicide called Roundup.
-GM soybeans therefore contain high residues of glyphosate, the primary ingredient in Roundup and a probable human carcinogen.
+3. Soy is among the most genetically modified (GM) crops on the planet, and is engineered to survive the direct application of herbicides and pesticides.
+Over 90 percent of soybeans grown on US farms, for example, are genetically engineered to withstand an herbicide called Roundup.
+US-grown GM soybeans therefore contain high residues of glyphosate, the primary ingredient in Roundup and a probable human carcinogen.

-The soybean is a cheap, protein rich legume, but many people choose to avoid it because it is a common allergen, associated with adverse side effects, and the epitome of a genetically modified crop that has detrimental impacts on the environment and human health.
+To summarize, the soybean is a cheap, protein-rich legume, but many people choose to avoid it because it is a common allergen, associated with adverse side effects, and the epitome of a genetically modified crop that has detrimental impacts on the environment and human health.

 Here are 2 reasons why you choose a dairy-free protein powder:

-2. Casein and whey protein can also cause acne.
+2. Casein and whey protein are also known to cause acne.
 Dairy indirectly stimulates insulin production, which regulates sebum production.
-Sebum, an oily, waxy substance produced by your body’s sebaceous glands, can clog your pores and cause pimples.
-Dairy can also hinder your ability to process blood sugar efficiently, which can cause inflammation, especially in your skin.
+Sebum is an oily, waxy substance that can clog your pores and cause pimples.
+Dairy can also hinder your ability to process blood sugar efficiently, which causes inflammation, especially in your skin.

-Dairy is cheap, protein rich, and delicious, but it can upset your stomach and cause you to breakout.
+In summary, dairy is cheap, protein-rich, and delicious, but it can upset your stomach and cause you to break out.